Request and access data products in Databricks Marketplace

-This article describes how to purchase or get access to free data products in Databricks Marketplace.
+This article describes how to access data products in Databricks Marketplace if you have a Databricks workspace that is enabled for Unity Catalog.

 Overview

 Databricks Marketplace gives you, as a data consumer, a secure platform for discovering data products that your organization needs to be successful.
 Databricks Marketplace uses Delta Sharing to provide security and control over shared data.
 Consumers can access public data, free sample data, and commercialized data offerings.
-In addition to datasets, consumers can also leverage additional analytical assets such as Databricks notebooks to help kick-start the data exploration process.
+Consumers who use a Unity Catalog-enabled Databricks workspace are not limited to accessing tabular data, but can also access volumes (non-tabular data), AI models, Databricks notebooks, and Databricks Solution Accelerators.

 Before you begin

-To browse data product listings on Databricks Marketplace, you must have:
+To browse data product listings on Databricks Marketplace, you can use either of the following:

 Browse Databricks Marketplace listings